List of Arrow characters: Ricardo Diaz / Dragon

 Ricardo Diaz (portrayed by Kirk Acevedo; main: season 7; recurring: season 6), when he first appears, is a drug lord, who leads a team street criminals and scientists in the development of an experimental steroid used by John Diggle to work around his tremors.

 He is later revealed to be the main antagonist of season six, who manipulates events of Oliver Queen and Cayden James' lives behind the scenes, and kills James upon admitting that he orchestrated his son's death and prepares to launch his own scheme upon Star City while getting its judges, politicians and police officers on his payroll.
 With help from Samanda Watson and the FBI, the politicians and police officers that are on Diaz's payroll are arrested.
 Diaz mortally wounds Quentin Lance, but manages to evade capture when he is knocked off a building by Black Siren and lands in water.
 Now in hiding from both the federal authorities and Oliver Queen's allies for his machinations, Diaz is vengeful towards Oliver for crippling his criminal empire.

 In season seven, Diaz contacts some unnamed inmates inside Slabside Maximum Security Prison to make Oliver's time there miserable, while also targeting his wife Felicity outside of prison.
 Having hired new allies, the Longbow Hunters, Diaz gets his hands on a drug, which gives him super super-strength.
 He then targets Anatoly Knyazev for betraying him when he worked with Cayden James, but is captured by John Diggle, who is helped by an unidentified new Green Arrow (Emiko Queen).
 When Diaz is brought to Slabside Maximum Security Prison, he bribes himself free, takes control of the prison and releases all inmates from their cells in an attempt to get Oliver.
 With help from Bronze Tiger, Oliver subdues most of the inmates and finally beats Diaz in his cell.

-Later, when A.R.G.U.S. discovers that a financier named Dante is behind multiple terrorist cells, including the Longbow Hunters, Diggle places Diaz in the Ghost Initiative and has an explosive placed in his neck in order to ensure his compliance in tracking him down.
+Later, when A.R.G.U.S. discovers that a financier named Dante is behind multiple terrorist cells, including the Longbow Hunters, Diggle places Diaz in the Ghost Initiative and has an explosive placed in his neck to ensure his compliance in tracking him down.
 They successfully track down Dante, but during the mission to apprehend him, Diaz uses a defibrillator to short out his implant and exposes the set up to Dante.
-This leads to Dante killing the Deputy Director of A.R.G.U.S. and Princess Noor while escaping.
+This leads to Dante killing the deputy director of A.R.G.U.S. and Princess Noor while escaping.
 Felicity confronts Diaz and holds him at gunpoint until Diggle knocks him out.
 Diaz is sent back to Slabside for going against his deal.
 While in his solitary cell, an unknown person floods his cell with gasoline from the sprinklers and then lights him on fire.
 Ben Turner reveals to Laurel Lance (Earth-2) that it was the new Green Arrow, who killed Diaz.

 The character is based on the New 52 version of Richard Dragon who goes by the name of Ricardo Diaz Jr.